Triune Mercy Center: Don’s Story

 Don lost his father as an adolescent.
 He was overwhelmed by grief and felt abandoned.
 Don turned to drugs to relieve his pain, opening the door to addiction.
 Don’s addiction cost him his job, his home, and ultimately led to becoming homeless.
 For the next 10 years, Don was in and out of jail, living on the streets whenever he was not in prison.
 During this time he connected with United Ministries’ Place of Hope, a day shelter for people who are homeless.
 Here, Don was able to shower, wash his clothes, and receive help meeting his basic needs.

-The Place of Hope Program Manager Bruce connected Don to United Ministries’ Employment Readiness Program, now called Striving to Thrive.
+The Place of Hope staff connected Don to United Ministries’ Employment Readiness Program, now called Striving to Thrive.
 Following an empowerment model to achieve self-sufficiency, this program guides participants to achieve financial and educational goals on their path to achieve economic mobility.

 After completing the Salvation Army’s program, they offered Don a job that he held for the next eight years.
 Don also began volunteering at the Triune Mercy Center and was eventually offered a job there too as the facilities manager.